All Episodes

 No.

-Well I don't know exactly what aspect of it because obviously we're talking about things that are so highly theoretical it's very hard and I'm not a theoretically inclined person.
+Well, I don't know exactly what aspect of it because obviously we're talking about things that are so highly theoretical, it's very hard.

-I'm not a big speculator as you might guess.
+I'm not a big speculator, as you might guess.

 I try to pick this up by the human side, what happens to people.

-Well, I guess subjectively then I would ask you, do you give equal credence to the possibility
+Well, I guess objectively then I would ask you, do you give equal credence to the possibility that these are dimensional beings or dimensional shifts that are occurring equal to they came from Zeta reticuli or some other system through space and a lot of time?

-Well, actually in a certain sense I just tend to avoid making a guess.
+Well, actually, in a certain sense, I just tend to avoid making a guess.

 I don't discard any theory here.